Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Conclusions

 \section{Conclusions}

 We have considered the role of generating random elements in $GL(n,\Z)$ in the difficulty of lattice problems, and have found that it can have a profound influence.
-Concretely, Magma's {\tt RandomSLnZ} command (Algorithm 2) is unsuitable in the context of the Lenstra-Silverberg's ``Recognizing $\Z^n$ Decision'' Problem 2b from (\ref{LSQGab}).
-We were able to successfully attack lattices of dimension up to 1,486, which are in many ways comparable to NTRU lattices having claimed 256-bit quantum security.
-On the other hand, using apparently stronger methods such as Algorithms 3 and 4 make Problem 2b much more difficult to solve.
+Concretely, Magma's {\tt RandomSLnZ} command (Algorithm 2) gives easy instances of Lenstra-Silverberg's ``Recognizing $\Z^n$ Decision'' Problem 2b from (\ref{LSQGabnew}).
+We were able to successfully attack lattices of dimension up to 1,486, which are in some measurable ways comparable to NTRU lattices having claimed 256-bit quantum security.
+On the other hand, using the apparently stronger methods of Algorithms 3 and 4 make Problem 2b much more difficult to solve (as expected).

 We would thus recommend not using Algorithm 2 in generating random bases for cryptographic applications.
-For similar reasons discussed in Section~\ref{sec:DRS}, we also recommend not using the random basis algorithm from the NIST Post-Quantum Competition submission DRS \cite{DRSc} (e.g., we solved Problem 2 on instances of its random basis generation method using parameters just slightly below its recommend settings for 128-bit security).
+We also recommend not using the random basis algorithm from the NIST Post-Quantum Competition submission DRS \cite{DRSc}, because we were similarly able to solve Problem 2b on instances of its random basis generation method with its recommend parameters for 256-bit security.

 We have not fully understood the weaknesses of these algorithms.
-It seems plausible that the failure to quickly fill out the matrix entries in a uniform way (many are zero at the initial stages) is at least partly to blame.
-For example, the construction of Algorithm 2 in some sense reverses the steps of an {\tt LLL} basis reduction.
-Furthermore, one might expect the block sizes in Algorithm 3 to be related to the block sizes in the {\tt BKZ} algorithm.
-From this point of view, we would expect Algorithms 4 and 5 to be the strongest lattice basis generation algorithms considered in this paper, consistent with our experiments.
+It seems plausible that the failure to quickly fill out the matrix entries in a uniform way is at least partly to blame, since many do not get sufficiently randomized.
+The construction of Algorithm 2 in some sense reverses the steps of an {\tt LLL} basis reduction, which might explain why LLL is particularly effective against it.
+More generally one might expect the block sizes in Algorithm 3 to be related to the block sizes in the {\tt BKZ} algorithm.
+It is natural from this point of view to expect Algorithms 4 and 5 to be the strongest lattice basis generation algorithms considered in this paper, consistent with the results of our experiments.